TharaniKadari/Network-Intrusion-Detection-System/README.md

 ## Overview

-This project implements a Deep Learning-based Network Intrusion Detection System (NIDS) for identifying malicious network activities and cyber attacks from network traffic data.
+This project implements a Deep Learning-based Network Intrusion Detection System (NIDS) to identify malicious network activities and cyber attacks from network traffic data.

 The system analyzes network traffic patterns and classifies them as either normal or intrusive, helping improve cybersecurity monitoring and threat detection.